 It strikes me that our beloved brother Rochat would have done better to have brought more calmness into the discussion.
-The little tract, according to him, presents &#8216;views really quite new,&#8217; &#8216;on a point of singular importance.&#8217; Now, since the importance of the subject is so generally recognised, I may at least be excused having spoken of it.
+The little tract, according to him, presents 'views really quite new', 'on a point of singular importance'.
+Now, since the importance of the subject is so generally recognised, I may at least be excused having spoken of it.
 If charity is carefully maintained, I hope in the end what I have done will be proved to be right, and I believe that God Himself will approve me in it.
 Although the brother who has replied to me blames me, I continue to respect and love him.
 I look upon him, if not as my elder in age according to the flesh, at least as my elder in the grace of Christ.
 I love him, notwithstanding that he differs from me; I love him because of the grace God has bestowed upon him, and because I believe him to be much more faithful than I am in many respects.
-Blessed be God there is that in the effects of grace which is stronger sometimes than the rather rough usage of man&#8217;s mind.
-I hope not to be wanting in love whilst making a few remarks on my brother&#8217;s work, which will soon bring me to the main point of the question.
+Blessed be God there is that in the effects of grace which is stronger sometimes than the rather rough usage of man's mind.
+I hope not to be wanting in love whilst making a few remarks on my brother's work, which will soon bring me to the main point of the question.

-<h3>General Remarks</h3>
+<h3>GENERAL REMARKS</h3>

 The pamphlet which I have in view strikes me rather as the writing of one who, unaccustomed to argue with equals, looks for the reception of what he says as a thing decided.
 I beg this dear brother will bear with me whilst I explain a few things to him and examine with him his interpretations of the